wrello/Plums/README.md

 Plums' server-side needs to do much more work to account for nested plums and server-side event listeners, which can make table modification calls up to 10x slower than that algorithm.
 <h3>Packet Size</h3>

-Results from a test with a small table ([screenshots](https://github.com/wrello/Plums/tree/main/Images)):
+Results from a test with a small table:

 | Packet Type | Replica Size | Plum Size |
 | --- | --- | --- |